Tarrasch/scalegrease/README.md

 Iteration 2
 -----------

-Scheduled dispatch is specified in a schedule definition file in the job source tree, with cron-like syntax.
-A Jenkins job DSL file specifies that the file should be pushed to a scheduling service as part of the CD chain.
+A Jenkins job DSL specification ensures that greaselaunch is called, automatically scheduling jobs after new code is pushed to the source code repository.

-A scheduling system dispatches it to the arbitration stage.
+A scheduling system dispatches jobs it to the arbitration stage.
 Possible
 technologies:  Chronos, Azkaban, Aurora.

 Depending on scheduling technology, it may also provide induced dispatch, and sophisticated arbitration, e.g. with strong resource allocation and isolation.
 Possible technologies: Mesos, simpler ZK job queue without deduplication.